NAME: Walter Henry BOXER

 Walter remained in hospital until 21 April, returning to his battalion at Contay, France on 21 June.
 By August the Battalion had moved further north to Sercus.
 They remained there until 23 September when the battalion arrived at Polygon Wood, Belgium and moved into the trenches until the end of the month.
 Back into camp in October, the battalion received orders to move to the frontline on 8 October and they arrived at Westhoek Ridge, Belgium.
 Walter was again wounded on 16 October while at Westhoek Ridge but was able to stay on duty.
 On 5 November, Walter was promoted to Lance Corporal.

-During April 1918, the 58th Battalion were near Villers-Bretonneux.
+During April 1918, the 58th Battalion was near Villers-Bretonneux.
 On the morning of 25 April 1918, Walter was on the reserve line north of Villers-Bretonneux and in charge of the stretcher bearers.
 Amid heavy bombing, he noticed four stretcher bearers from the 59th Battalion carrying a wounded man from the frontline.
 Suddenly, a bomb fell near them killing two stretcher bearers and the wounded man.
 The other two stretcher bearers were severely wounded.
 Unfazed, Walter jumped from his trench and went to the aid of the wounded men.
 Seeing Walter’s actions prompted two other stretcher bearers from the 58th Battalion to follow and help rescue the men and move them to a dressing station.

-Two days later on 27 April, the 60th Battalion were in the frontline and suffering great losses.
+Two days later on 27 April, the 60th Battalion was in the frontline and suffering great losses.
 Walter asked permission to set up relay posts to move wounded men from the 60th Battalion out of the frontline.
 He implemented a system and as a result, many wounded men were rescued that night.
 Despite a wounded foot, Walter continued on until the 58th Battalion was relieved.
 For his actions on 25 April and 27 April 1918, Lance Corporal Walter Boxer was awarded a Military Medal.

 By 19 June 1918, the battalion was near Dernancourt, France.
 At 1:00 am on 20 June, Walter was part of a raiding party as a stretcher bearer.
 He was slightly wounded by a stick bomb but continued carrying out the wounded after their retreat, amid heavy shelling.
 Later, he and another stretcher bearer were part of a patrol searching for a member of the raiding party, Private Patrick Farrell who had not returned.
 The patrol came within metres of the enemy trench but was unable to find Farrell.
 He was later found safe.
 During the raid and later patrol, Walter’s actions “set a fine example to his comrades.”
 He was recommended for and later awarded a bar for his Military Medal.

 By August 1918, the 58th Battalion had once again moved into Belgium and on 2 September were involved in the capture of the village of Perrone.
-Again Walter was in charge of stretcher bearers and at 5:00am the battalion passed through the town.
-At 5:30am, the enemy bombarded the town with gas and shells resulting in many casualties within the battalion.
+Again Walter was in charge of stretcher bearers and at 5:00 am the battalion passed through the town.
+At 5:30 am, the enemy bombarded the town with gas and shells resulting in many casualties within the battalion.
 Walter found two men who required assistance and took off his gas mask to dress the wounds and help them to the dressing station.
 He returned to the barrage, rescuing two more men.
 Walter then moved to the outpost line and despite heavy machine gun fire, helped more men to the dressing station.
-On his fifth trip, Walter was wounded but unlike previous occasions he could not go on having received severe wounds to his legs, arms and face.
+On his fifth trip, Walter was wounded but unlike previous occasions, he could not go on having received severe wounds to his legs, arms and face.
 Walter’s demonstration of bravery at Perrone, without thought for his own safety saw him nominated for a Distinguished Conduct Medal (DCM), a nomination he had received three times before.

 On arrival at the dressing station, it was found the worst of Walter’s injuries was his right arm.
 He had a compound fracture of the right humerus and both bones in his right forearm.
 It was necessary to transfer him to England on 7 September 1917 where he was admitted to the General Military Hospital at Edmonton.
-On arrival at hospital, amputation of Walter’s arm was considered and his service records at one point show that did occur, although rectified further on.
+On arrival at the hospital, amputation of Walter’s arm was considered and his service records at one point show that did occur, although rectified further on.
 Walter did undergo an operation to remove bone from his arm.
 As an asthma sufferer prior to enlistment, something he did not reveal at his medical, the effects of gassing were also causing problems for Walter.
 While in hospital at Edmonton, Walter received a letter from his battalion’s commanding officer advising he’d been awarded a DCM and enclosed a DCM ribbon which Walter immediately displayed proudly.

 Once stabilised, Walter was able to return to Australia on 13 December 1918 aboard a hospital ship, arriving in Melbourne on 29 January 1919.
 He was then admitted to the Caufield Military hospital.
-On 23 April, Walter received notification he would receive his Military Medal and bar on 1 May 1919 from the Governor General Sir Ronald Ferguson at the Domain Camp, Melbourne.
+On 23 April, Walter received notification he would receive his Military Medal and bar on 1 May 1919 from the Governor-General Sir Ronald Ferguson at the Domain Camp, Melbourne.
 At the time Walter was confused because there was no mention of the DCM he had heard about while in England.
 He wrote to Base Records concerned he was wearing the ribbon without merit.
 The reply was there was no indication of him having been awarded a DCM, but if were to receive one, his mother would be notified.
 In April 1920, Maria Beaton received notification from the Defence Department that Walter had in fact received a DCM.
 On 28 September 1920, Walter was discharged from hospital.

 In 1922 Walter was living in Bendigo and working a clerk.
 The following year he married Isabel Willis and soon they welcomed a son Keith Willis Boxer.
 Walter continued work as a clerk and the family resided at 10 William Street Malvern.
 By 1927, Walter had contracted tuberculosis and he died at the Caulfield Military Hospital on 16 June 1927 aged thirty-four.
 He was buried at Boroondara General Cemetery.